 We all breathe air.
 But the interrelationship of air quality with other environmental and economic concerns is not as well-known or well-understood as it might be.
 There are many problems with bad air—and cleaning up the atmosphere is both urgent and tremendously difficult.

 In a new podcast, WRI’s Vice President for Communications Lawrence MacDonald speaks with Jessica Seddon, director for integrated urban strategy at the WRI Ross Center for Sustainable Cities.
-Beginning with her time as an academic in San Diego, their conversation traverses continents to cover her decade in India before returning to her work at WRI.
+Beginning with her time as an academic in San Diego, their conversation traverses continents to cover her decade in India before arriving at WRI's air quality work.

 “Very few people know that air pollution is responsible for double-digit estimated losses in crop yields… It can cut renewable energy yields by a third.
 And air pollution has a strong warming impact,” Seddon explains.